srofe/CPlusPlus-Workshop/README.md

 is selected it reports the cost of that item.

 Exercise 7 provides the same menu program using `switch/case` instead of `if/else`.

+Exercise 8 extends the menu program using a `while` loop to allow the user to select options indefinitely.
+Exercise 9 provides and example of a simple `do while` loop, then exercise 10 provides an example of a `for` loop.